Catholic charismatic renewal in Latin America: Brazil

 Brazil's Catholic charismatic renewal began in the 1960s when Jesuit priests Edward Dougherty and Harold Rahm moved from the United States to Brazil.
 In the early 1970s, while Rahm was calling on the Holy Spirit for the gift of healing people of addictions and other sorts of things, Edward Dougherty was holding retreats.
 These retreats were called "Experience of Holy Spirit" or "Experience of Prayer."
 These charismatic retreats emphasized the Holy Spirit.
 The retreats were then handed over to the lay people of the Catholic Church.
 In 1979, Edward Dougherty founded Associação do Senhor Jesus (Association of the Lord Jesus) to produce mass media similar to the Pentecostal's.
 70,000 member contributors helped fund it.
 By the 1990s, the movement became popular for university students.

 Covenant communities had a huge impact on the spread of Pentecostalism in Brazil. covenant communities were established for people drawn to the movement in strong ways.
 They were for living in structure with other charismatics looking for encouragement, spiritual direction, and guidance in how to live out their new lives.
 In 1998 there were about 50 in Brazil.
 By 2008 that number increased to 300.
-One of the more popular ones is the New Song community.
+One of the more popular is the Canção Nova community.
 They provide a TV and radio station for the movement.

 Brazil's charismatic Catholic megachurch is Canção Nova, in Cachoeira Paulista, state of São Paulo.
 Located between Rio de Janeiro and São Paulo in the Paraiba Valley, this church can hold 100,000 people and has 60,000 people coming weekly.
 Major preachers at Canção Nova were Father Léo (1961-2007) and the Indian priest and exorcist Rufus Pereira (1933-2012).

 Brazil's approach to the Catholic charismatic renewal is to embrace popular culture.

 Mexico

-Due to 88% of the country of Mexico being Catholic, it was not too difficult for the Catholic charismatic renewal to gain support from the bishops.
+Due to the fact that 88% of the Mexican population is catholic, it was not too difficult for the Catholic charismatic renewal to gain support from the bishops.
 Lay people soon followed.
 The First Latin American Charismatic Conference was held in 1973.
 Prior to this movement in Mexico, the Renovation Movement of Catholic Charismatics in the Holy Spirit had already been spreading.
 Like Brazil, Mexico had multiple covenant communities which began appearing around 1980.
-By 2007, there were 27 covenant communities.
-The main focus on this movement in Brazil is evangelization.
+By 2007, there were 27 covenant communities.Like Brazil,the main focus on this movement is the mass evangelization.